wycomco/misty/README.md

 - `munki_catalog_[major_version]`: In the first 90 days, major updates (upgrades) to a new macOS version can be omitted using MDM.
 To allow scoping of different staging groups, each major version can be set to a different munki catalog.
 - `munki_category`: Sets the category for all resulting munki items.
 - `localization`: Set to `yes` if you support different languages other than English in your munki repository.
+- `time_input`: Enter the desired start time for automated runs.

 ### Subsequent Runs